Best No Credit Check Business Loans: The Essential Guide

 SBA loans are often considered the gold standard of small business financing.
 The US Small Business Administration (SBA) oversees the program, partially guarantees the loans, and sets rules for lenders.

 The SBA does not set a minimum personal credit score requirement.
-But SBA-lenders usually require a high minimum credit score to apply.
+But SBA lenders usually require a high minimum credit score to apply.
 In most cases, you’ll need at least a 650 credit score.
 Some lenders require a credit score of 700+.

 In addition, SBA loans have a minimum score requirement for the FICO® Small Business Scoring Service (SBSS).
 The service is recognized as the industry leader in assessing small business credit risk.
 Scores range from 0-300, and you need a minimum of 140.
 However, most lenders prefer a score of 160, and 180 is considered the ideal minimum.
+Microloans offer funding for businesses in smaller amounts and generally have more lenient credit score requirements.

 What are my alternatives to No Credit Check Business Loans?

-Try the following options if you cannot obtain a no credit check business loan.
+Try the following options if you cannot obtain a no-credit-check business loan.

 Small Business Grants

 Small business grants are another option to gain business funding.
 The federal government offers several grant programs.
-You can research the available options at the Small Business Administration or US Department of Commerce websites.
+You can research the available options at the Small Business Administration or the US Department of Commerce websites.

 However, there’s stiff competition for business grants.
 You’ll have to offer something unique to stand out.